 County Boards of Supervisors and County Land Conservation Committees (LCC) sponsor the Lumberjack RC&D Council by providing one representative and one alternate to the Council's Board of Directors.
 In addition, the Council may approve up to seven At-Large members to serve on the board.
 At-Large members may not be elected or appointed county officials.
 Members are responsible to keep their counties up-to-date with current Lumberjack news and present local projects to their Land Conservation Committees for approval as a Lumberjack Community Project.
 (See Projects Page for the complete policy and application.)

 The council meets quarterly in January, April, July & October.
-At the October meeting, the Council determines project funding for the following year.
+At the January meeting, the Council determines project funding for the year.
 An Executive Committee meets as needed in between full council meetings to make personnel and other administrative decisions.
 To learn more about the Council, visit our Governance Page.

 In developing our mission, it was essential to portray our commitment to sustainability through partnerships and our belief that working together across landscapes, can affect quality of life.